Congestive Heart Failure

 Medication and lifestyle changes can help patients lead close to normal lives.
 Some common drugs used are heart medications to control blood pressure, slow the heart rate and help it pump more blood along with diuretics (water pills) to reduce fluid buildup.
 Such changes in diet as decreasing salt, fat and dairy intake along with an overall reduction in fluid intake might also be recommended.

-If left untreated, congestive heart failure can worsen and prevent the heart from pumping enough blood to sustain life.
+Our heart failure care program includes educating patients and enrolling them in our in-home telemonitoring program to help manage symptoms of the disease.
 At the first sign of any symptoms, consult a physician.
 To find a physician or cardiologist with Mercy Health System, call 1.877.GO MERCY or visit Find a Doctor.